Edit this page

 HTML selector

-Marks this element as a navigation component, such as a menu or navigation bar.
+Marks this element as a navigational container, such as a menu or navigation bar.

 When a link within an [up-nav] element points to its layer's location, it is assigned the .up-current class.
 When the browser navigates to another location, the class is removed automatically.